arsengir/TreasuryAccounts/CONTRIBUTING.md

 ## Did you fix whitespace, format code, or make a purely cosmetic patch
-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of TreasuryAccounts - welcome.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Treasury Accounts - welcome.
 ## Do you intend to add a new feature or change an existing one
 *   Suggest your change in the **Feature request** and wait for approval to avoid writing code, which won't be added.